-This subsection of the ‘Names and origin’ section indicates the name(s) of the gene(s) that code for the protein sequence(s) described in the entry.
+This subsection of the ‘Names and taxonomy’ section indicates the name(s) of the gene(s) that code for the protein sequence(s) described in the entry.
 4 distinct tokens exist: ‘Name’, ‘Synonyms’, ‘Ordered locus names’ and ‘ORF names’.

 The recommended name is used to officially represent a gene.
 However, in many cases, more than one name have been assigned to a specific gene.
 We therefore make a distinction between the name which we believe should be used as the recommended gene name (official gene symbol) and the other names which we list in the ‘Synonyms’ subsection.

 If an official gene name is provided by nomenclature committees, we usually store it in the ‘Name’ token with the recommended casing.
 However, there are some exceptions to this rule: